 Subsection 6.
 When actions are brought against the owner of the ship or the owner's insurer, each of the parties may inform the 1992 Fund and the Supplementary Fund about the actions.
-The decision shall become binding on the fund in question in the sense that the decision may not be disputed by the fund when the decision is enforceable, and if the information has been effected promptly so that the fund could effectively represent its interests.
+The decision shall become binding on the fund in question in the sense that the decision may not be disputed by the fund when the decision is enforceable, and if the information has been affected promptly so that the fund could effectively represent its interests.

 Section 205.
-Enforceable judgements against the owner of the ship or his insurer delivered in a State Party to the 1992 Liability Convention shall be binding and may be enforced in the Realm when the judgement is delivered by a court which is competent under article IX of the 1992 Liability Convention.
+Enforceable judgements against the owner of the ship or his insurer delivered in a State Party to the 1992 Liability Convention shall be binding and may be enforced in the Kingdom of Denmark when the judgement is delivered by a court which is competent under article IX of the 1992 Liability Convention.
 Subsection 2.
-The same shall apply correspondingly to judgements delivered against the 1992 Fund in a State Party to the 1992 Fund Convention or, where the Fund has its seat, by a court which is competent under article 7(i) and (iii) of the 1992 Fund Convention.
+The same applies to judgements rendered against the 1992 Fund in a state that has acceded to the 1992 Fund Convention or, where the Fund has its seat, by a court having jurisdiction under

+Article 7(i) and (iii) of the 1992 Fund Convention.